What Is Source Control?

 SCM Tools — Beyond Git

-There are several other software options beyond Git.
+There are several other source code management tools beyond Git.

 These include the following.